dwashton/dwashton.github.io/about.markdown

 permalink: /about/
 ---

-Hi, I'm Dave Ashton, nice to meet you!
+Hi, I'm Dave Ashton.
 I'm a software developer, meetup organizer, speaker, sports fan, husband and father of two.

 By day I do software development and system architecture/design work on Smart Cities / transportation related projects.
-I won't call myself a "Full Stack Developer" as that term tends to be overused these days, but I do have a broad range of experience and interest across many frameworks and toolsets, with most of my time these days spent developing in .NET.
+I have a broad range of experience and interest across many frameworks and toolsets, with most of my time these days spent developing in .NET.

 I also lead the [Silicon Halton Software Peer2Peer Meetup Group][p2p], a local meetup for software developers in the